Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Research Method

 \subsection{Goal and Research Questions}

 This study aims to evaluate the effectiveness of LLMs in detecting code smells in software projects.
-We also explored whether a combined detection strategy incorporating LLM and tool outputs can serve as a reliable alternative to code smell detection.
+We also analyzed whether a mixed strategy combining LLMs and static analysis tools improves the code smell detection.
 To achieve these goals, we defined the following three research questions (RQs).

 \begin{itemize} \item \textbf{RQ1:} How effective are LLMs in detecting code smells? \item \textbf{RQ2:} How do LLMs compare with static analysis tools in code smell detection? \item \textbf{RQ3:} How effective is automated code smell detection when combining outputs from LLMs and tools? \end{itemize}